RazrFalcon/svgcleaner/README.md

 1. *svgcleaner* cleans only one SVG file.
 It doesn't process SVGZ files.
    It doesn't process directories.
 It doesn't do anything else.
 Just one task*.
 1. *svgcleaner* is strictly lossless.
 There are no destructing cleaning options and never will be.
 1. *svgcleaner* is portable.
-You can build it into single executable without any external dependency.
+You can build it into a single executable without any external dependency.

 \* You can get all of this features using [GUI](https://github.com/RazrFalcon/svgcleaner-gui).